 where $\vec{\sigma}^{(i)}$ is the vector of Pauli spin operators and $h_i$ is a disorder parameter drawn from a uniform random distribution, $h_i \in [-w,w]$.
-In Figure \ref{fig:MBL_FO}, \ref{fig:MBL_PO}, and \ref{fig:MBL_DJ}, we show the time evolution of BOMI and TOMI in the full overlap, partial overlap, and disjoint configurations, respectively.
+Hereafter we set $J=1$ as the unit of energy.
+The dynamical features of the disordered spin chain are mostly captured by the BOMI and TOMI in the full overlap configuration, which we will explain in the following section.
+We consider the partial overlap and disjoint configurations in Appendix \ref{app:disorder}.

-Let us explain the time evolution of BOMI and TOMI in the small and large $w$ regions and near critical point. \begin{itemize} \item{\bf small $w$ region ($w=1$):} As in \cite{Luitz2015,Devakul2015,Lim2016,Khemani2017,Alet2018}, (\ref{eq:H_MBL}) with small $w \ll 4$ is in the chaotic phase.
-Therefore, the late-time value of BOMI and TOMI is independent of operators and boundary conditions, and is well-described in terms of the Page curve (See, Figures \ref{fig:MBL_FO}, \ref{fig:MBL_PO}, and \ref{fig:MBL_DJ}). \item{\bf near critical region ($w = 3$):} The time evolution of BOMI and TOMI depends on the operators and boundary conditions.
-In the full and partial overlap configurations, the late time value of BOMI and TOMI is larger than that in (\ref{eq:H_MBL}) with $w=1$.
-In the disjoint configuration, the late time value of BOMI and TOMI in the chaotic phase ($w=1$) is independent of the distance between two intervals, $d$, but that of BOMI and TOMI near the critical point ($w=3$) depends on $d$.
-In (\ref{eq:H_MBL}) with OBC, the late time value of BOMI is a monotonically decreasing function of $d$, but that of TOMI is a monotonically increasing function of $d$.
-The $d$-dependence of BOMI shows MBL prevents the information from spreading, and that of TOMI shows MBL prevents the information from being delocalized. \item{\bf large $w$ region ($w = 50$):} In the large $w$ region ($w=50$), BOMI and TOMI of $\sigma_z(t)$ are almost time-independent.
-This is because $\sigma_z^{(i)}(t)$ is well approximated by
+The time evolution of BOMI and TOMI for small, near critical, and large $w$, are show in Figure \ref{fig:MBL_FO}. \begin{itemize} \item{\bf small $w$ region ($w=1$):} As in \cite{Luitz2015,Devakul2015,Lim2016,Khemani2017,Alet2018}, (\ref{eq:H_MBL}) with small $w \ll 4$ is in the chaotic phase.
+Therefore, the late-time value of BOMI and TOMI is independent of operators and boundary conditions, and is well-described in terms of the Page curve (See, Figure \ref{fig:MBL_FO}.). \item{\bf near critical region ($w = 3$):} For $w=3$, near the critical point\footnote{Recent progress \cite{Morningstar_2022} has shown that in the thermodynamic limit, the system may be in the MBL phase if the strength of the disorder is $w>18$.
+However, for the size of the system studied in this paper, around $w=3$, the behavior of the physical quantities changes from chaotic to that in MBL.
+Therefore, we will study the time evolution of BOMI and TOMI at $w=3$.}, the time evolution of BOMI and TOMI depends on the operators and boundary conditions.
+In the full overlap configuration, the late time value of BOMI and TOMI is larger than that in (\ref{eq:H_MBL}) with $w=1$.
+When $l_A+l_B<L$, the late behavior of BOMI suggests the dynamics of the disordered spin chain with $w=3$ prevents $\rho_{A\cup B}$ from factorizing to $\rho_A$ and $\rho_B$.